FranciscoCarbonell/flask-jsDebugger/README.md

 ### show error

-now we just have to wait for the errors to be shown in the console and if there is an ajax error they can be seen in the errorAjax folder
+now we just have to wait for the errors to be shown in the terminal and if there is an ajax error they can be seen in the errorAjax folder